 Making an LPA does not restrict your right to control your affairs for as long as you are able.
-The appointment of an Attorney means that there is someone to take over if you cannot cope or would just like some help.
+The appointment of an Attorney means that there is someone to carry out your wishes, if you cannot cope or would just like some help.
 At any time you may ask your Attorney to take responsibility for various aspects of your financial and property affairs.

-There are two types of LPA, covering property and financial affairs, and health and welfare.
+There are two types of LPA, covering property & financial affairs and health & welfare matters.